PDXpert PLM Software

 Design your PDXpert part types.
 Decide whether you'll have a common part type for all components, or a unique part type for each Altium library.
 After you know the part type(s) you'll need, create the custom attributes (such as schematic symbol name and path) required for your Altium parts.

 Import your parts based on the part type and custom attributes.
-If you don't have any parts to import, create a few test parts or import the example parts in the External Data Importer tutorial.
+If you don't have any parts to import, create a few test parts or import the example parts in the Batch Importer tutorial.

 Create one or more database views for Altium libraries, and save these in the PDXpert Views collection.